Lawyers and law firms who hire Flex freelance lawyers often ask us: How do I bill out the freelance lawyer’s time or cost to my client?

 The most common question we receive is with respect to #3: Is it ethical for the hiring lawyer to mark-up the freelance lawyer’s legal fees before passing them on to the client?

 After reviewing the analysis and research in our Guide, we’ve concluded that nothing in the Rules of Professional Conduct, legislation, or case law prohibits a mark-up of a freelance lawyer’s fees, as long as the mark-up is passed along as legal fees, and not a disbursement.
 The overarching principle and governing rule being that the ultimate fee charged to the client must be “fair and reasonable” in accordance with Rule 3.6-1 of the Rules.

 This makes sense, as there is no denying that employee associates are a law firm’s main profit centre.
-It would be unfair to prohibit lawyers or law firms who do not have the resources to hire full-time employee associates from using independent contractor associates (i.e. freelance lawyers) as profit centres.
+It would be unfair to prohibit lawyers or law firms who do not have the resources to hire full-time employee associates from using independent contractor "associates" (i.e. freelance lawyers) as profit centres.
 Admittedly employees have corresponding overhead costs that independent contractors do not, however, law firms mark-up employee associates’ rates above and beyond those costs.
-Also, in both scenarios, the employee associate and the independent contractor associate (freelance lawyer) are working under the supervision of a lawyer or law firm that is taking responsibility for the work completed by the associate.
+Also, in both scenarios, the employee and the independent contractor (freelance lawyer) are working under the supervision of a lawyer or law firm that is taking responsibility for the work completed.

-Bottom line: the employment relationship between the associate and the hiring lawyer or law firm should have no bearing on the ultimate fee that the client pays for that associate’s time.
+Bottom line: the employment relationship between the associate/lawyer and the hiring lawyer or law firm should have no bearing on the ultimate fee that the client pays for that lawyer’s time.

 It is less clear whether a hiring lawyer must obtain consent from the client before marking-up a freelance lawyer’s fees.